MashaKubyshina/Data_Science_Scripts/README.md

-Learning_Python_and_data_science
+School year 2020-2021
-notes from Data Science class from https://fuhsdadultschool.asapconnected.com/#CourseID=233803 Data Science with Visualization class
+Notes from Data Science class from https://fuhsdadultschool.asapconnected.com/#CourseID=233803 Data Science with Visualization class
+These notes are intended for myself and my classmates